tariqdude/WebsiteTest/README.md

 - Accessible FAQ accordion
 - Floating label contact form
 - Offline support via Workbox service worker
+- Multilingual support with JSON language files

 ## Setup
 1. Fork this repository and clone it locally.
-2. Edit `index.html` to customize text and branding.
+2. Edit `index.html` and the files in `assets/lang/` to customize text and translations.
 3. Commit your changes and push to your GitHub repository.

 ## Deployment